Home Legal Tylenol Autism Lawsuit

 • BBB A+ Rating Logo

-Latest Tylenol Autism and ADHD Lawsuit Updates
+Latest Tylenol Lawsuit Updates

-In December 2023, a judge in a Manhattan federal court ruled to bar expert witnesses from testifying that taking Tylenol during pregnancy can lead to autism in babies.
+A settlement conference was set for Jan.
+4, 2024, to address pending challenges to the admissibility of expert testimony linking Tylenol to autism and ADHD.
+Judge Cote ruled to bar expert witnesses from testifying that taking Tylenol during pregnancy can lead to autism in babies.
 The judge found that these experts failed to support their claims with scientific evidence.

 This decision will likely mark the end of the federal multidistrict litigation, which consisted of approximately 500 lawsuits involving the popular over-the-counter drug unless the plaintiffs successfully appeal the ruling.